-Radar covers all types of workers in our supplier including women, migrant workers and agency or 3rd party contracted labour.
+Radar covers all types of workers in our supply chain including women, migrant workers and agency or third party contracted workers.
 The data in Radar enables us to assess risk by site, country, sector and product area.
 These are split between 3 tools within Radar which are:

-- Pre-screen This report covers risk within countries, sectors and commodities - Risk Assessment This report combines the information from pre-screen with data provided by suppliers (e.g. Sedex SAQ) to calculate a risk score - Site Assessment Deep dive into a single site to understand where and why risks have been identified
+- Pre-screen This report covers risk within countries, sectors and commodities. - Risk Assessment This report combines the information from pre-screen with data provided by suppliers (e.g. Sedex SAQ) to calculate a risk score. - Site Assessment This report deep dives into a single site to understand where and why risks have been identified.

 All the reports and data in Radar help identify high risk suppliers for audit each year.
-The data is also used to assess new suppliers and suppliers from mergers or acquisitions.
-Alongside this each year we also identify suppliers for audit that are strategic to the our business.
+The data is also used to assess new suppliers, suppliers from mergers or acquisitions and our own operations.
+Alongside this each year we may also identify suppliers for audit that are strategic to our business.
 A supplier could be deemed "strategic" due to high spend, number of products supplied or importance of category or product to the business.
 This forms the audit plan for the year for both new and existing suppliers.